elixir-wallaby/wallaby/README.md

 has?(session, css(".user-edit-modal", visible: false))
 ```

-Each of these helpers accept a queries to make it easier to re-use any queries
-that you've already defined. `assert_has` and `refute_has` both return the
+`assert_has` and `refute_has` both take a parent element as their first
-parent that was passed as the first argument so that they can be chained with
+argument.
+They return that parent, making it easy to chain them together with
-other actions:
+other actions.

 ```elixir
 session